 I think the continuity is: What policies are responding to the most pressing issues of the time?
 That's the pragmatism I'm talking about.

-In the late '70s, early '80s, the problem was how to feed people.
+In the early '80s, late '70s, the problem was how to feed people.
 People were starving.
 The economy was at the brink.
 So how do we get people to be not so poor?
 The reforms in the '80s are about releasing productivity without touching the fundamental ownership structure.
 It starts with the farmers' reform-but that's the collective.
-It's not the state-owned enterprises-the SOEs are not really "IN TERMS OF THE OUTLOOK, THE MORE PESSIMISTIC PEOPLE WOULD SAY, 'CHINA IS TURNING MORE STATE-CON-TROLLED.
+It's not the state-owned enterprises-the SOEs are not really impacted.
+They allowed some

+"IN TERMS OF THE OUTLOOK, THE MORE PESSIMISTIC PEOPLE WOULD SAY, 'CHINA IS TURNING MORE STATE-CONTROLLED.
 CHINA IS MOVING AWAY FROM REFORM.'
-I PUSH BACK ON ALL OF THOSE ISSUES." impacted.
-They allowed some SOEs a little more freedom of operating, but not others.
+I PUSH BACK ON ALL OF THOSE ISSUES."

+SOEs a little more freedom of operating, but not others.
 And then reform kind of petered out around '89 or so.